seanbrereton/EDEN/technical_manual/tech_spec.md

 - Windows OS

+If building from source:

+- Visual Studio 2019
+- Monogame version 3.7.1
+- C# version 7.3

 ### 6.2 Installation Steps

 There are 2 different ways of installing the system.
-We recommend using the first option as it much faster and easier to use the download.
+We recommend using the first option as it much faster and easier to use the download link.

 #### From Download